Treating Obsessive-Compulsive Disorder, Anxiety, and Emotion Regulation with ACT, ERP, & ERT

 - Discriminate function versus form when working with clients with unique clinical presentations such as OCD, anxiety, and emotion regulation.

-- Understand targeted ACT processes for exposure and emotion regulation in relationship to the hexaflex.
+- Discuss targeted ACT processes for exPosure and emotion regulation in relationship to the hexaflex.

 Zurita Ona, P. (2018).
 Escaping the emotional roller-coaster: ACT for the emotionally sensitive.
 Exisle Publishing.

 Twohig, M., Wood, W. (2008).
 Trichotillomania: An ACT-enhanced Behavior Therapy Approach Workbook (Treatments That Work)